-Dominica truly is a hidden gem among Caribbean holiday destinations.
-Beautiful black sand beaches, impressive waterfalls, great hiking opportunities, unusual natural attractions and a fascinating traditional culture all combine to make this one of the most unique islands in the Lesser Antilles.
-Add to that the incredibly welcoming and laid-back locals and you’ll probably end up not wanting to leave this tropical paradise.
+Dominica truly is a hidden gem among Caribbean destinations.
+Beautiful black sand beaches, impressive waterfalls, great hiking opportunities, unusual natural attractions and a fascinating traditional culture all combine to make this one of my favourite islands in the Lesser Antilles.

-Thus, one week is the minimum amount you should spend on this beautiful and multifaceted island.
-Two weeks would be even better to really get a feel for the place and settle into its special groove.
-Read on to find out how to make the best of your stay in this tropical paradise!
+Despite the small size, you should spend at least one week on this beautiful and multifaceted island, to see the highlights, get a feel for the place and settle into its special groove.
+Read on for my personal guide on how to make the best of your stay in this tropical paradise!

 Day 1: Roseau

-Given Dominica’s natural attractions, Roseau might not be the most spectacular place on the island but it has a certain charm and deserves at least a few hours of your time.
-Check out the historical buildings on King-George-V-Street, spend some time in the pleasant Botanical Gardens or hike up to Morne Bruce for a nice view.
+Given the number of impressive natural attractions on Dominica, Roseau might not be the most spectacular place on the island, but I found it to have a certain charm and in my opinion it definitely deserves at least a few hours of your time.

 Day 2: Soufrière

 Soufrière on Dominica’s south-western coast is one of the prettiest villages on the island, with loads of cute brightly-painted houses and a great location near the famous snorkelling destination Champagne Reef.

 We came to this part of the island to hike part of the spectacular Waitukubuli National Trail, which starts in nearby Scott’s Head and leads through some attractive landscapes.
 If you plan on doing the same, Soufrière’s warm sulphur springs are a great way to end your day and relax your aching bones.